bbc/gel/src/index.md

 ## Questions?

 This project is currently being overseen by the BBC Accessibility Team, managed by Gareth Ford Williams.
 If you have access to our corporate Slack channel pop in and say hi.
-We welcome questions and suggestions posted to the Code GEL GitHub issue tracker.
+We welcome questions and suggestions posted to the GEF Docs GitHub issue tracker.